MotomuMatsui/gs/README.md

 #### 2. Install the MMseqs2:

+If [MMseqs2](https://github.com/soedinglab/mmseqs2) (2.0+) has been already installed in you system, you can skip this step.

     $ sh ./mmseqs_install.sh
     $ export PATH=$(pwd)/bin/:$PATH

-:exclamation: If this script made some errors, please check the [MMseqs page](https://github.com/soedinglab/mmseqs2).
+:exclamation: If this script made some errors, please install `mmseqs` with reference to [MMseqs page](https://github.com/soedinglab/mmseqs2).
 :exclamation: Optionally, you can move `mmseqs` to the other place where you want (ex. `~/bin`) and add this path to your path environment variable (ex. `export PATH=~/bin:$PATH`).

 #### 3. Install the LAPACK/BLAS package:

+If [LAPACK/BLAS package](http://www.netlib.org/lapack/) (3.8+) package has been already installed in your system, you can skip this step.

     $ sh ./lapack_install.sh